Richard Stephen Ritchie: May 1972, kills 1 and 2

 Ritchie's assignment on May 10, the first major day of air combat in Operation Linebacker, was as element leader (Oyster 3) of one of two flights of the F-4D MiGCap for the morning strike force.
 Oyster flight had three of its Phantoms equipped with Combat Tree IFF interrogators, and two days previously its flight lead, Major Robert Lodge, and his WSO Capt.
-Roger Locher had scored their third MiG kill to lead all USAF crews then flying in Southeast Asia.
+Roger Locher had scored their second MiG kill to lead all USAF crews then flying in Southeast Asia.

 At 09:42, forewarned 19 minutes earlier by the EC-121 "Disco" over Laos and then by "Red Crown", the US Navy radar picket ship, the guided missile cruiser USS Chicago, Oyster flight engaged an equal number of MiG-21s head-on, scattering them.
 Oyster flight shot down three and nearly got the fourth, but fell victim to a MiG tactic dubbed "Kuban tactics" after those of the Soviet World War II ace Pokryshkin, in which a GCI-controlled flight of MiG-19s trailed so that they could be steered behind the American fighters maneuvering to attack the MiG-21s.
 Lodge was shot down and killed, despite clumsy flying by the MiG-19's.
 (He might have been able to eject, but had previously told his flightmates that he would not be captured because of his extensive knowledge of classified and sensitive information.)
 Almost simultaneously Ritchie and Capt Chuck DeBellevue, his WSO, rolled into a firing position behind the remaining MiG-21 of the original 4 with a radar lock, launched two Sparrows and scored a kill with the second.

 On May 31, Ritchie's second kill involved a tactical ruse in which the MiGCAP flights used the radio call signs of another wing's chaff-deploying flights on a mission northeast of Hanoi.
 The fighters crossed into North Vietnam from over the Gulf of Tonkin north of Haiphong, and were warned by Red Crown of MiG-21s 40 mi southwest of their position and headed towards them.
 Red Crown continued to call warnings, and when the MiGs were within 15 mi and to their rear, Ritchie began a descending turn towards them.
 He observed them above him to his left front and continued his left turn until he was behind and below the trailing MiG.
 His WSO, Capt.
 Lawrence Pettit, acquired a "full-system lock-on" and Ritchie ripple-fired all four AIM-7s the aircraft was carrying.
 The first went out of control to the right, the next two detonated early, but the last one struck the MiG in the cockpit and split its fuselage in two.